-Cross Training for Advanced Fitness - 1 Credit
+Training II: Cross Training - 1 Credit

 Cross Training for Advanced Fitness is an intensive conditioning course using multiple training approaches to achieve a high level of personal fitness.
 The emphasis will be on improving personal fitness at a high level in the areas of cycling, running, swimming, and circuit weight training and will incorporate a variety of training methods to ensure a smooth and progressive development of an individual's cardiovascular fitness.